dongliang3571/Swift-Notes/README.md

   // func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) and
   // func tableView(_ tableView: UITableView, didDeSelectRowAt indexPath: IndexPath)
-  // are not trigger by UITableViewCell.setSelected(Bool, animate: Bool), it only gets triggered off
+  // are not trigger by UITableViewCell.setSelected(Bool, animate: Bool) nor UITableView.selectRow(at: IndexPath, animated: Bool, scrollPosition: UITableViewScrollPosition), it only gets triggered off
   // by physically clicking on screen.
-  // If we want to select a row programmatically with didSelectRowAt and didDeSelectRowAt being called
-  // use UITableView.selectRow, because both didSelectRowAt and didDeSelectRowAt are UITableView-wide methods UITableView.selectRow(at: IndexPath, animated: Bool, scrollPosition: UITableViewScrollPosition)
+  // However UITableView.selectRow(at: IndexPath, animated: Bool, scrollPosition: UITableViewScrollPosition) is considered a better way to select a row

   ```